DataDog/apigentools/docs/workflow.md

 ### Locally

-Run `apigentools generate`
+Run `apigentools generate`.

 ### Docker

-Run `container-apigentools apigentools:latest generate`
+Run `container-apigentools apigentools:latest generate`.

 ## Run Tests

-openapi-generator pre-creates unittest files for most of the languages supported.
+openapi-generator pre-creates unit test files for most of the languages supported.
 The tests themselves need to be implemented by hand, but apigentools still allows running them as an optional part of the process.
-The [test command](cli.md#apigentools-test) will look for `Dockerfile.test.{major_api_version}` file in the *top level directory* of the generated repo (*not* in the subdirectory with code for that specific major API version) - for example, if a specific language in `config.json` has `"github_repo_name": "my-client-java"` and `"spec_versions": ["v1", "v2"]`, apigentools will be looking for `generated/my-client-java/Dockerfile.test.v1` and `generated/my-client-java/Dockerfile.test.v2`.
+The [test command](cli.md#apigentools-test) looks for `Dockerfile.test.{major_api_version}` files in the *top level directory* of the generated repo (*not* in the subdirectory with code for that specific major API version).
+For example, if a specific language in `config.json` has `"github_repo_name": "my-client-java"` and `"spec_versions": ["v1", "v2"]`, apigentools will be looking for `generated/my-client-java/Dockerfile.test.v1` and `generated/my-client-java/Dockerfile.test.v2`.
 For each of these files found, it is built and then executed without arguments.
 These Dockerfiles would need to be put in the repos manually or added via the [downstream templates](#add-downstream-templates) mechanism.

 ### Locally

-Run `apigentools test`
+Run `apigentools test`.

 ### Docker

-Run `container-apigentools apigentools:latest test`
+Run `container-apigentools apigentools:latest test`.

 ## Push Code

-The [push command](cli.md#apigentools-push) allows for taking the generated client code and pushing it up to the remote target directory so that a quick Pull Request can be created and merged.
+The [push command](cli.md#apigentools-push) allows for taking the generated client code and pushing it up to the remote target directory, so that you can create and merge a quick pull request.

-Note that when using the `push` command, the generated directory must be empty, and the `generate` command should be run with the `--clone-repo` flag.
-This ensure that the latest master of the client repository is cloned into the generated directory, and the generated client is generated on top of this, ensuring any ignore rules are respected.
+Note that when using the `push` command, the generated directory must be empty, and you must run the `generate` command with the `--clone-repo` flag.
+This ensure that the latest master of the client repository is cloned into the generated directory, and that the generated client is generated on top of this—while respecting any ignore rules.

 # Run All Automated Parts of the Workflow

-Note that all the above commands (`validate`, `templates`, `generate` and `test`) can be run in sequence with Docker in just one command by passing no additional arguments to `container-apigentools`:
+Note that you can run all the above commands (`validate`, `templates`, `generate`, and `test`) in sequence with Docker with just one command by passing no additional arguments to `container-apigentools`:

-Run `container-apigentools apigentools:local`
+Run `container-apigentools apigentools:local`.